 The portfolio manager and approved traders from the investment team will manage the trade.
-For redemptions, the timing of the trade will be governed by client requirements.
+For redemptions, the timing of the trade will be governed by client requirements or in the case of a commingled fund, by the point at which the flow will impact the NAV.
 The size of the trade will influence the choice of trading strategy.
 Also, any previously signaled sell investment decisions will be taken into consideration, i.e., trading may not be pro-rated across the portfolio.
-As a general principle, client assets will be kept in the market for the maximum possible time.
+As a general principle, for redemptions, client assets will be kept in the market for the maximum possible time.
 However, the portfolio manager has the freedom to decide if market or individual equities movement should override this requirement.
 Trades are managed and implemented by the portfolio manager with the aim of swift execution at the best price, lowest cost, and minimal market impact.